cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: "For this is an oasis with a mission, custom-designed for we the people to linger awhile with neighbors old and new, to consider our humanitarian and planetary alarm bells and how each of us might help restore some sanity and safety to this latest swing around the sun.\_"
+        text: "For this is an oasis with a mission, custom-designed for we the people to linger awhile with neighbors old and new, to consider our humanitarian and planetary alarm bells and how each of us might help restore some sanity and safety to our latest swing around the sun.\_"
   -
     type: paragraph
     content: